 Original kit only contains two bulbs, others must be purchased separately.

 Aesthetically pleasing "bowl of light," including a candle setting.
 Creates customizable back lighting for TV viewing.
 Wake-up alarm feature slowly brightens lamp.

 Onboard battery has short lifespan.
 Cord placement creates unstable base.
 Programming custom effects can be a challenge.

 Works well with an existing Philips hub and app.
-Light temperatures run the entire cool/warm spectrum.
+Light temperatures run the entire cool-to-warm spectrum.
 Can be set to change back lighting during TV viewing.